Lilla-Kavecsanszki/order-easy/README.md

 ## Content

-The text for the 'How to Play?' page and the content for the quiz games were a creative work of Georgina Kavecsanszki.
+The Google spreadsheet (order_spreadsheet) that the application uses has the following fictitious initial data which was set up manually by the author:

+Stocks Sheet

 [Back to top](https://github.com/Lilla-Kavecsanszki/order-easy#contents)